McLuhan in a letter to Peter Drucker from December 15, 1959 (Letters, 259):

 - Wholeness and the Implicate Order (1980) was immediately reprinted with corrections in 1981 (UK) and 1982 (US).
 Page references are to the 1982 edition. ↩

 - Just as “formative cause always implies final cause”, so does it also imply material cause and efficient cause.
-The “structured inner movement that is essential to what things are“ and that tends to a particular final end must be embodied in some material (which need not be matter) and must be initiated in its movement by some force (which need not be physical). ↩
+The “structured inner movement that is essential to what things are“ and that tends to a particular final end must be embodied in some material (which need not be physical matter) and must be initiated in its movement by some impetus (which need not be physical force). ↩